francoameri/tools/hardware-tools/uy2-connector/readme.md

 ---

+## 🔗 Related Connectors
+The UY2 is part of a broader family of gel‑filled splice connectors, each designed for slightly different scenarios:
+- UY2 (2‑wire splice)
+Joins two copper conductors (26–19 AWG).
+Best for straight splicing.
+- UR2 (3‑wire splice)
+Allows branching connections by joining three conductors.
+Useful when extending or splitting a line.
+- UB2A (tap splice)
+Designed for tapping into an existing line without cutting it.
+Ideal for adding a branch connection while keeping the main run intact.

+---

 ## 🖥️ How It Works
 - Insert two copper wires into the connector.
 - Use a proper crimp tool to press down the cap.